Categories

 Five Books Every Field Training Officer Should Read & Pass Along to Recruits

-Within my 23 years in law enforcement I spent roughly ten years as a Field Training Officer in two agencies.
-What follows are books that I have found very helpful in my career and I know would be helpful to others.
-I must admit I did not pass all these down to all the recruit trainees I mentored.
-Some I didn’t know about soon enough and some weren’t written yet.
-But I i wish I had.
+Throughout my 23 years as a federal law enforcement officer, I spent roughly ten years as a field training officer.
+What follows are books that I found helpful in my career.
+I must admit I did not pass all these down to all the recruit trainees I mentored—some of the books I didn’t know about soon enough, and some were not written yet—but I wish I had.

 Emotional Survival for Law Enforcement: A Guide for Officers and Their Families